Yuri Knorozov: Later life

 Knorozov had presented his work in 1956 at the International Congress of Americanists in Copenhagen, but in the ensuing years he was not able to travel abroad at all.
 After diplomatic relations between Guatemala and the Soviet Union were restored in 1990, Knorozov was invited by President Vinicio Cerezo to visit Guatemala.
 President Cerezo awarded Knorozov the Order of the Quetzal, and Knorozov visited several of the major Mayan archaeological sites—including Tikal.
 The government of Mexico awarded Knorozov the Order of the Aztec Eagle, the highest decoration awarded by the Mexican state to non-citizens, in a ceremony at the Mexican Embassy in Moscow on 30 November 1994.
-While receiving the award, he said in Spanish Mi corazón siempre es mexicano (My heart always remains with Mexico), or "My heart is forever Mexican."
+While receiving the award, he said in Spanish Mi corazón siempre es mexicano ("My heart is forever Mexican").

 Knorozov had broad interests in, and contributed to, other investigative fields such as archaeology, semiotics, human migration to the Americas, and the evolution of the mind.
 However, it is his contributions to the field of Maya studies for which he is best remembered.

-In his very last years, Knorozov is also known to have pointed to a place in the Northern Mexico as the likely location of Chicomoztoc, the ancestral land from which—according to ancient documents and accounts considered mythical by a sizable number of scholars—indigenous peoples now living in Mexico are said to have come.
+In his very last years, Knorozov is also known to have pointed to a place in Northern Mexico as the likely location of Chicomoztoc, the ancestral land from which—according to ancient documents and accounts considered mythical by a sizable number of scholars—indigenous peoples now living in Mexico are said to have come.

 Knorozov died in Saint Petersburg on 30 March 1999.
 He was survived by his daughter Ekaterina and granddaughter Anna.
 In 2018, a monument was erected to Knorozov in Mérida, Yucatán.

 List of publications

 What follows is an incomplete listing of Knorozov's papers, conference reports and other publications, divided by subject area and type.
 Note that several of those listed are re-editions and/or translations of earlier papers.

-Knorozov listed his cat Asya as a co-author on his work, although editors always removed her.
-He would always use a photo of himself with the cat as his author photo, and got annoyed when editors cropped her out.
+Knorozov submitted a 1973 article on "the classification of signaling systems" (вопросу о классификации сигнализации) as being co-authored by himself and his cat Asya, who lived with him from about 1970-1973.
+The editor stripped Asya of coauthorship.
 Asya is featured on his monument in Mérida.